-- Facial hair such as beards, mustaches, long side burns, and goatees will not be permitted.
-Students will be required to shave if wearing facial hair. - Boys' hair can be no longer than the top of the collar or below eyebrows.
-Boys' hair must not be more than three inches long from the top of the scalp.
-No pony tails or buns are permitted.
-Braided hair must be above the eyebrows and/or above the collar line.
-Braided hair must be pinned flat against the scalp and cannot be puffed out; braids may not be in ponytails or buns.
-No hair beads. - Sideburns may not extend below the earlobe or onto the cheek. - Male students will not be permitted to wear make-up, earrings, or other jewelry (with the exceptions of a watch and medical emergency bracelet). - Nails and Lashes: No nail polish.
+- o must be above the eyebrows and/or above the collar line. - o must be pinned flat against the scalp and cannot be puffed out; - o may not be in ponytails or buns. - Sideburns may not extend below the earlobe or onto the cheek. - Male students will not be permitted to wear make-up, earrings, or other jewelry (with the exceptions of a watch and medical emergency bracelet). - Nails and Lashes: No nail polish.
 No fingernails of extreme length.
 No artificial nails.
 No fake eyelashes or extensions.